-Google Inc. (GOOG) didn’t lobby the White House to persuade the U.S. Federal Trade Commission to close its antitrust case, a lawyer for the world’s biggest search-engine operator said, countering suggestions by a Microsoft Corp.
-(MSFT) lawyer that political influence had played a role.
+Google Inc. (GOOG:US) didn’t lobby the White House to persuade the U.S. Federal Trade Commission to close its antitrust case, a lawyer for the world’s biggest search-engine operator said, countering suggestions by a Microsoft Corp.
+(MSFT:US) lawyer that political influence had played a role.

 “I am completely confident that there was no request that the White House intervene with the FTC,” the lawyer, Jonathan Jacobson of Wilson Sonsini Goodrich & Rosati PC, said during an American Bar Association panel discussion of the case Jan.
 11 in Washington in response to a question from the audience.

 The FTC voted 5-0 on Jan.
 3 to close its 20-month investigation into whether Mountain View, California-based Google unfairly skewed its search results.
 The company said it would voluntarily remove restrictions on the use of its online search-advertising platform and offer companies the option of keeping their content out of Google’s search results.